Daviedavie100/Investigating_dataset_project/README.md

 ## Dataset Description

-In this project, I willl be analysing ultimate soccer dataset, which is an open-source dataset in kaggle.
-The dataset is a one .sql file comprising seven tables, each with different(unique) but interrelated features.
-First, Country table has 11 European countries.
-Second, league table has 11 lead championship names.
+In this project, I willl be analysing ultimate soccer [dataset](https://www.kaggle.com/datasets/hugomathien/soccer), which is an open-source dataset in kaggle.
+The dataset is a one .sql file comprising _seven tables_, each with different(unique) but interrelated features.
+First, **Country table** has 11 European countries.
+Second, **league table** has 11 lead championship names.
 The country and league tables are related by their ID.
+Third, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

+The match table is also related to the previous tables by country_id. hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

+hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

-Third, match table has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.
-The match table is also related to the previous tables by country_id. in the rows and 2 columns id and name I have check the shape of table to determine the nummber of rows and columns.
+hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

+in the rows and 2 columns id and name I have check the shape of table to determine the nummber of rows and columns.

 ## Project Question(s) for Analysis